 As a starting point, AWC operations face the complexity of defining the rights to operate, not only in terms of the complex and restrictive regulatory environment identified by the Productivity Commission, but also in terms of territorial rights issues.
 Australia has legislative and judicial approaches to the identification and recognition of Native Land and Sea Claims under the Australian system, and also utilises Indigenous Land Use Agreements.
 Specific rights may vary depending on the natures of the claims and on whether claims cover land, intertidal zones, "sea country", the contiguous zone and the exclusive economic zone.
-The Productivity Commission recommends that Indigenous customary fishing should not be defined and limited by grants of Native Title or claims by specific Indigenous communities, but "should recognise all Indigenous Australians with a connection to sea country and a desire to engage in fishing activities in accordance with customary laws" 164.
+The Productivity Commission people in remote communities.

+167 M. Ackehurst, R.-A. Polvere & G. Windley, 2017, Indigenous participation in VET: understanding the research, NCVER, Adelaide.
+168 Cuervo, Barakat and Turnbull, 2015, Youth, belonging and transitions: Identifying opportunities and barriers for Indigenous young recommends that Indigenous customary fishing should not be defined and limited by grants of Native Title or claims by specific Indigenous communities, but "should recognise all Indigenous Australians with a connection to sea country and a desire to engage in fishing activities in accordance with customary laws" 169.